sam-mahdi/Peaklist_Assignment_Library/SAPUS/Manual/SAPUS_Manual.md

 In other cases you may have 3 or 4 matches, however the chemical shifts are all in non-unique ranges.
 SPARTA is also particular useful for this as well.
 #############Confirming Assignment of peaks##########

 During the assignment process, there are many isntances where you may doubt a series of your assignmnents or question their validity.
-While SOVUS can be used, that is designed more for the entire protein.
-Use SOVUS to generate a properly formatted/compiled peaklist file.
-Then use SOPUS to confirm the range of amino acids you are looking for has the lowest rmsd value.
+While SAVUS can be used, that is designed more for the entire protein.
+Use SAVUS to generate a properly formatted/compiled peaklist file.
+Then use SAPUS to confirm the range of amino acids you are looking for has the lowest rmsd value.

 ```
 Assigned amino acids